dfbarrero/ecCourse/assignments/parameters/parameters.md

 Perform the following tasks:

-1. Execute the script to validate the installation of *inspyred*.
+1. Execute the script to validate the installation of *Inspyred*.

 2. Observe how average and best fitness evolve along the time.
 Explain their behavior.